International HTA Database - User Guide

 On the advanced search page, pull down menus allow search boxes to be combined using Boolean search operators (AND, OR, NOT).
 See Figure 8, below.

-On the Search History page (you must be registered and logged in as a user to access the Search History page), individual search lines can be combined by ticking the search lines of interest and then clicking the “Combine selections with” button (provides option to combine selections using Boolean operators AND, OR, NOT).
+On the Search History page (you must be registered and logged in as a user to access the Search History page), individual search lines can be combined by ticking the search lines of interest and then clicking the "Combine selections with" button (provides an option to combine selections using Boolean operators AND, OR, and NOT).

 You may also combine terms by typing your search strings directly into the search box.